threedaymonk/ticket-ad-block/README.md

 # Ad-block for PDF tickets

-As a matter of principle, we shouldn't pay with our toner or ink for someone else to put ads on tickeets we've paid for.
+As a matter of principle, we shouldn't pay with our toner or ink for someone else to put ads on tickets we've paid for.

 ## Prerequisites